PDF(2.1 MB) View with Adobe Reader on a variety of devices

-These protection levels are supported when you configure SAP pairwise master key (sap pmk): SAP is not configured— no protection. sap mode-list gcm-encrypt gmac no-encap—protection desirable but not mandatory. sap mode-list gcm-encrypt gmac—confidentiality preferred and integrity required.
-The protection is selected by the supplicant according to supplicant preference. sap mode-list gmac —integrity only. sap mode-list gcm-encrypt —confidentiality required. sap mode-list gmac gcm-encrypt —integrity required and preferred, confidentiality optional.
+These protection levels are supported when you configure SAP pairwise primary key (sap pmk): SAP is not configured— no protection. sap mode-list gcm-encrypt gmac no-encap—protection desirable but not mandatory. sap mode-list gcm-encrypt gmac—confidentiality preferred and integrity required.
+The protection is selected by the supplicant according to supplicant preference. sap mode-list gmac —integrity only. sap mode-list gcm-encrypt-confidentiality required. sap mode-list gmac gcm-encrypt-integrity required and preferred, confidentiality optional.

 Step 2.
-Verify MACsec state, and the parameters/counters are correct
+Verify MACsec state, and that the parameters/counters are correct.

 ### Ping issued between endpoints to demonstrate counters ### Host-1#ping 10.10.10.12 <-- sourced from Host-1 IP 10.10.10.11 !!!!!!!!!!!!!!!!!!!!!